 It is for the Court of Protection itself to decide if a person lacks capacity.
 The assessment is generally based on expert medical evidence.

-We can help you with requesting a capacity assessment or any Court of Protection issues you have.
-Call our FREE legal helpline on 0808 139 1606 or email us at [email protected]
+We hope you found what you were looking for with our Court of Protection FAQs, but if not then you can call our FREE legal helpline on 0808 139 1606 or email us at [email protected]